qgates/tailwind-generator/README.md

 npm install
 ```

 Source files for processing reside in src/ (tailwind.js and styles.css).
-This generator will use them to generate the output css.
+The generator will use them to generate the output css.

 ## Configuration